execvpe/netscape-bookmark-toolbox/README.md

 `extract_urls.py <netscape bookmark file>`

-Extracts all URLs from a netscape bookmark file and prints them on the standard output (stdout).
+Extracts all URLs from a netscape bookmark file and print them on the standard output (stdout).

 ### filter_200.py